Loss of retirement income fund

 13.1.
 Conflict of Interest Policy

-In all aspects of carrying out their respective responsibilities with respect to the investments of the Fund, the Investment Managers shall at all times abide by the relevant provisions of codes of ethics and standards of professional conduct as promulgated by applicable professional associations and regulatory bodies.
+In all aspects of carrying out their respective responsibilities with respect to the investments of the Fund, the Investment Managers shall always abide by the relevant provisions of codes of ethics and standards of professional conduct as promulgated by applicable professional associations and regulatory bodies.

 In addition, Investment Managers as fiduciaries are bound contractually by their own organization’s code of business conduct in dealing with the WSIB, which code sets a standard not less than the industry standards set out above.